-Upon the recommendation of the NCG Committee, the Board recommends the following 17 persons for election as directors of M&T, to hold office until the 2021 Annual Meeting of Shareholders and until their successors have been elected and qualified.
-Each of the 17 nominees listed below were elected at the 2019 Annual Meeting of Shareholders.
-The Board would like to thank Mr. Brent D. Baird, who is not standing for re-election and whose term will end at the Annual Meeting, for his decades of service as a director and his valuable contributions to M&T.
+Upon the recommendation of the NCG Committee, the Board recommends the following 19 persons for election as directors of M&T, to hold office until the 2022 Annual Meeting of Shareholders and until their successors have been elected and qualified.
+With the exception of Mr. Calvin G. Butler, Jr., Ms. Leslie V. Godridge and Ms. Rudina Seseri, all of the nominees were elected at the 2020 Annual Meeting of Shareholders.
+The Board elected Mr. Butler as a director on June 16, 2020 and elected Mses.
+Godridge and Seseri as directors on November 16, 2020.
+Mr. John D. Hawke, Jr. is not standing for reelection and his term will end at the Annual Meeting.
+The Board would like to thank Mr. Hawke for his years of service as a director and his valuable contributions to M&T.